celaut-project/celaut-architecture/README.md

         2. You have to deal with system configuration issues (which are often significant enough for an average user to opt for a web service).

-In contra part of this two options, *Cel-aut* allows to take the advangates of the two previous solutions without their disadvantages.
+In contra part of this two options, *Celaut* allows to take the advangates of the two previous solutions without their disadvantages.
 There’s why: